dcalenzani/AcaCrawler/README.md

 # AcaCrawler (v.1.1)
 Aca Crawler is the academic crawler for SciELO and REDALYC.
 Its main focus is to provide the user with a CSV of the articles found for an inserted keyword with their abstract, authors, country, keywords and DOI.
 But its goal its to become a helper to the initial digging for information found online freely.
-I always have random themes of research in my mind which I would like to quickly grasp to see if they capture my attention, so this intends to be a tool to this purpose too, adding as a next step a
+I always have random themes of research in my mind which I would like to quickly grasp to see if they capture my attention, so this intends to be a tool to this purpose too.

 The code is extensively commented, as I currently still feel jupiter notebooks are sluggish unless you are giving a report of some sort.

 ## Log